COVID-19 Campground ProtocolsFAQ

 Please call or email the Reservations Team for more information.

 Do not allow guests/visitors access to Santee Lakes unless you have a medical necessity that requires a family member, relative or friend to assist you.
 Members of your household are allowed.

 What are the guidelines for the Campground Swimming Pool?

-- Only registered campers may use the pools & wristbands are required.
+- Only registered campers may use the pools.

-- All furniture will be removed.
+- Furniture is unavailable.
 You may bring your own camping chair, but must clean it before you enter the pool area.

 - Guests are encouraged to wear face coverings when they are not in the water and are unable to practice physical distancing (at least six feet) from others not in their household.

 - Keep your hands clean by washing hands with soap and water frequently.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.

 The laundry room is open and cleaned each morning.
 The facility is sanitized regulary.
 Please practice social distancing with the other guests while in the laundry room.

 Are pedal boats available?